 Malaga, Spain / EmbarkArrive in Malaga and embark Corinthian.
 Settle in to your cabin and familiarize yourself with the ship and her crew

-At Sea / ValenciaSail along the coast of Spain, enjoying the ship’s amenities and lectures by our accompanying guest lecturers.
-Enjoy a musical performance in Valencia with local musicians at a historical venue.
+At SeaSail along the coast of Spain, enjoying the ship’s amenities and lectures by our accompanying guest lecturers, including Yale Professor of Piano, Boris Berman.

-Mahon, MenorcaYour tour of Mahon, the island of Menorca's main port, reveals an unusual hybrid architectural styles comprised of classical Georgian sash-windowed town houses and traditional Spanish homes lining its narrow streets and bustling waterfront.
+Mahon, Menorca, SpainYour tour of Mahon, the island of Menorca's main port, reveals an unusual hybrid architectural style that combines classical Georgian sash-windowed town houses and traditional Spanish homes.
 After visiting Mahon's Museum of Menorca, continue to the site of Torralba d’en Salord, which contains the island’s largest and best-preserved prehistoric settlements.

 At SeaRelax aboard your luxurious vessel and enjoy the numerous on board amenities.

-Valletta, MaltaIn the morning explore the Palace of the Grand Masters, St. John’s Co-Cathedral and the National Museum of Archaeology.
-Then it’s a short drive to the remarkable Tarxien Temples, which date back to 2800 B.C. and onto Hagar Qim, an even older temple that stands atop a hill on the southern edge of the island overlooking the sea.
-Enjoy a private musical performance at a historical venue with local musicians.
+Valletta, MaltaSpend the day in Malta's historic capital.
+In the morning explore St. John’s Co-Cathedral and the National Museum of Archaeology.
+Then it’s a short drive to the remarkable Tarxien Temples, which date back to 3150 B.C. and on to Hagar Qim, an even older temple that stands atop a hill on the southern edge of the island overlooking the sea.
+Enjoy a private musical performance at the 18th-century Palazzo Parisio.

-Syracuse, SicilyColonized by the Greeks in the 8th century B.C., Syracuse became one of the most powerful and prestigious cities of the ancient world, rousing the hostility of Athens.
+Syracuse, Sicily, ItalyColonized by the Greeks in the 8th century B.C., Syracuse became one of the most powerful and prestigious cities of the ancient world, rousing the hostility of Athens.
 Discover the 15,000-seat Greek theater, among the most impressive to survive from antiquity, and the elliptical Roman amphitheater.
 After a visit to the Archaeological Museum, walk the winding lanes of Syracuse’s Old Town and explore the remains of the Temple of Apollo, the Fountain of Aretusa, and the Cathedral, which incorporates the remains of the famed Temple of Athena.

-Otranto / LecceBuilt around an attractive bay, Otranto was the embarkation port of the Crusades and a leading trading center.
+Otranto / Lecce, ItalyBuilt around an attractive bay, Otranto was the embarkation port of the Crusades and a leading trading center.
 Enjoy the 11th-century cathedral, known for its floor mosaic depicting biblical and other scenes, and the Byzantine church of San Pietro, whose interior is covered with frescoes.
-Alternatively visit the proudly Baroque town of Lecce and tour the Piazza del Duomo and Cathedral, Basilica of Santa Croce, and the Amphitheater in Piazza Oronzo.
+Alternatively visit the proudly Baroque town of Lecce and tour the Piazza del Duomo and Cathedral, Basilica di Santa Croce, and the Amphitheater in Piazza Oronzo.

 Kotor, MontenegroCrusiing the 15-mile long Bay of Kotor is a memorable event.
 Towering mountains line the shores of the waterway that leads to Kotos, a walled medieval gem.
 Magnificently set amid Europe’s southernmost fjord, Kotor was well regarded for its masons and icon artists.
 On a walking tour through this car-free UNESCO World Heritage site, visit the 12th-century Cathedral of St. Tryphon as well as the Cathedral Square and the Lapidarium.
-Enjoy time at leisure to explore Kotor's narrow lanes followed by a wonderful, private musical performance by local musicians aboard ship.
+Enjoy time at leisure to explore Kotor's narrow lanes followed by a wonderful, private musical performance at the Cathedral of St. Tryphon.

 Dubrovnik, CroatiaFor hundreds of years, Dubrovnik (the "Pearl of the Adriatic") was an independent city-state set in competition with Venice for Constantinople’s trade routes.
 Visit the Franciscan Monastery, Dominican Monastery, and the Baroque Cathedral, containing works by Titian and Andrea del Sarto.
 Also view the wonderful courtyard of the Rector’s Palace.
 Enjoy time at leisure to explore on your own this unique city.
 Overnight aboard docked in Dubrovnik.